 The following links provide further information on electrocardiograms.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.

-24 or 48 hour cardiac holter monitoring Heart Foundation New Zealand
+24 or 48 hour cardiac holter monitoring Heart Foundation NZ

 Electrocardiogram (ECG) Patient Info, UK